 Sensing-Based Transportation Safety Awareness

-I see great opportunities in the research areas of transportation safety awareness by employing sensing technologies.
-I feel that sensing technologies have inherent advantages to answer some of the fundamental questions in this research area, e.g. how to accurately and objectively acquire and evaluate safety measures, how to proactively aware (“predict”) the potential safety issues, etc. However, naturally, many research issues in transportation safety may not be instantly resolved by simply applying sensing technologies.
+Ai Group sees great opportunities in the research areas of transportation safety awareness by employing sensing technologies.
+Sensing technologies have inherent advantages to answer some of the fundamental questions in this research area, e.g. how to accurately and objectively acquire and evaluate safety measures, how to proactively aware (“predict”) the potential safety issues, etc. However, naturally, many research issues in transportation safety may not be instantly resolved by simply applying sensing technologies.
 For example, it may remain challenging to quantify and estimate human perception and psychological behavior.
-Therefore, I envision my research in this direction focuses on these challenging issues, by integrating the traditional safety analysis methods, e.g., driving simulation, survey, etc., and the sensing-based methods, e.g., eye tracking, vehicle trajectory analysis, etc., through collaborations with the current faculty members.
+Therefore, Ai Group envisions the research in this direction focuses on these challenging issues, by integrating the traditional safety analysis methods, e.g., driving simulation, survey, etc., and the sensing-based methods, e.g., eye tracking, vehicle trajectory analysis, etc.